paulina-pvn/gatherer/README.md

 heyyyy so I did my best

 I did a drop down menu

-Footers, headers, links linked to other websites urls
+Changed the footers, headers, links to other websites urls...